Skip to Content

 How to Make a Succulent Terrarium

-Let’s talk about succulents–the cure to both my black thumb and my @sshole baby cat Henry.
-They’re the cure to my black thumb because they are super easy to care for and super hard to kill (although I’ve done it once), and they’re the cure to Henry’s nosy mischief sessions because they aren’t leafy and he doesn’t want to eat them.
+Let’s talk about succulents!
+They’re the cure to many-a black thumb because they are super easy to care for and hard to kill.
+And they’re the cure to my cat’s nosy mischief sessions because they aren’t leafy and he doesn’t want to eat them.

 hanging plant pot holder